tiesen-labs/create-yuki-turbo/README.md

   ├─ api
   |   └─ tRPC v11 router definition
   ├─ auth
-  |   └─ Authentication using lucia-auth and arctic.
+  |   └─ Authentication using next-auth.
   ├─ db
-  |   └─ Typesafe db calls using Prisma & Neon (PostgreSQL)
+  |   └─ Typesafe db calls using Drizzle & Supabase
   └─ ui
       └─ Start of a UI package for the webapp using shadcn-ui tooling